 This point can receive further clarification from an examination of the religious life of Plotinus.
 There is no doubt that he had a genuine mystical experience.
-Porphyry bears testimony to it and the whole spirit and the tenor of the Enneads lends weight to it.
-But what is the nature of this experience and what is its goal?
-Some make Plotinus a pantheist and an anti...rationalist, for whom the goal is dissolution of the self into ...nothingness
+Porphyry bears

 Some think that he was trying to realize his pre...existing identity with the One through his own efforts, while others think that his experience was genuinely mystical, akin to that of the great Christian and Muslim mystics.
-The first interpretation is absurd, the .second is partially true.
+The first interpretation is absurd, the second is partially true.
 It is, however, the third one which truly explains his viewpoint